apivideo/api.video-documentation/get-started/azure-migration.md

 Once you have all the pre-requisites you can proceed with the migration.

-1. Navigate to the api.video [Import Tool](https://import.api.video/).
+1. Navigate to the api.video [Import Tool](https://dashboard.api.video/import).

 2. Select Azure Blob Service from the list

-3. Authorize with api.video with your account.
-This process will link your api.video workspace to the Import tool.

-4. Select the project that you would like to import the video.

-5. Next, click on Sign In to Azure.
+3. Next, click on Sign In to Azure.

-6. Pass in the SAS URL that you've obtained in the previous step
+4. Pass in the SAS URL that you've obtained in the previous step

-7. Mention the container you would like to import or leave it blank to import all containers.
+5. Mention the container you would like to import or leave it blank to import all containers.

-8. Now you can proceed with the import.
+6. Now you can proceed with the import.

 The process will show you the status of each video and the encoding status.